Mat555Webdev/rand-to-bitcoin/readme.md

 ## Rand To BitCoin App ##

-- Basic application demonstrating knowledge on how to build an application from back to front.
+- Basic application demonstrating knowledge on how to build an application from using NestJS and Angular.

 ## Recommended environment for running the app locally: